 (courtesy of Shinsaku Hiura)

-Front page of Nikon Enlarger folder with at the bottom the date: Showa50 (= 1975), November 21.
+Front page of Nikon Enlarger folder with at the bottom the date of introduction: Showa50 (= 1975), November 21.

-Before the advance of digital photography, photographers were using a film or glass plate (of whatever format), had to develop it in a chemical process and had to use an enlarger to produce an visible image on paper.
+Before the advance of digital photography, photographers were using a film or glass plate (of whatever format), had to develop it in a chemical process and had to use an enlarger to produce a visible image on special paper.
 During centuries many famous manufacturers (Leitz, Durst, Meopta, De Vere, Beseler and many others) produced a great variety of enlargers for nearly all available or existing film formats and glass plates.
 In fact an enlarger is a projector through which films or glass plates can be projected on light sensitive paper.
 Nowadays a so called dark room isn't needed anymore.
-The digital camera and processing technique has made a dark room obsolete.
+The digital camera, processing technique and computer software has made a dark room obsolete.

 Relatively late - in November 1975 - a monochromatic enlarger, the Nikon Enlarger RA-350 Autofocus, was released.
 It was based on the conception: "If Nikon participates in the photographic industry, Nikon must be responsible for overall quality of photograph playing a part in the procedure after shooting".
 A nice statement but - unfortunately - the enlarger wasn't a great success.
 The enlarger was sold in Japan only.
 Production of this enlarger ceased in December 1980.